Buyer's FAQ

 • Is a Mac version available?

 As on Linux, programs can be developed on and for 64-bit Intel based Macs.
-(32-bit Mac supported was dropped at v14.0).
+32-bit Mac support was dropped at v14.0 and support for the old PowerPC platform ceased in 2006 at v7.10a.

 • Are versions available for non-Intel platforms?